KirkGarcia182/s-alert/README.md

 # s-alert or SimpleAlert

 s-alert or SimpleAlert is a web component for displaying alert messages to the users, it is light-weight and simple to use.
+Just create the 's-alert' element, add the props and append it to your very own alertHolder.
+The alert shown is timed and will fade away after the given time.
+The user can hover on the alert to pause the timer to let them read the message clearly.

 ##
 ## Dependency